Alfredkkk/Last-mile-Logistics/readme.md

 This project is based on paper https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4565248.

 The readme file may not be up-to-date.
+If you observe some rendering issues of the Readme file on the Github page, cloning this repo to your local device should fix them.

 ## Quick Start